-This summer Seattle Shakespeare Company will celebrate 25 years of bringing free Shakespeare to our region’s parks with productions of King Lear and The Merry Wives of Windsor.
-Both shows will start performances on July 12 and will perform in 12 different park venues through August 12.
+Seattle Shakespeare Company celebrates the 25th anniversary of Wooden O this summer with productions of King Lear and The Merry Wives of Windsor which start performances on Thursday, July 12.
+Both productions will perform in park venues throughout King and Pierce Counties.